jswesner/salmon_nutrients_contaminants/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# Shifts in Pacific salmon community alter continental-scale nutrient and contaminant delivery
+# Continental-scale nutrient and contaminant delivery by Pacific salmon

-This page provides data and code for *Brandt et al. Shifts in Pacific salmon community alter continental-scale nutrient and contaminant delivery*.
+This page provides data and code for *Brandt et al. Continental-scale nutrient and contaminant delivery by Pacific salmon*.

 All figures and tables in the manuscript can be recreated by running the R scripts in the `code` folder.
 The scripts are named in order (e.g., 1,